mendix/docs/content/refguide/sap/sap-odata-connector.md

 `QUERYPARAMETERS` are the parameters of the OData query which identify which objects should be returned.
 Please note:

 * The OData service will define how entities and attributes can be used.
-For example, the metadata for the service will include a boolean indicating whether an attribute is **filterable** and/or **sortable**
+For example, the metadata for the service will include a Boolean indicating whether an attribute is **filterable** and/or **sortable**
 * The `$expand=[association]` parameter will return associated (child) entity objects as part of a single query instead of having to retrieve them via a second query – `[association]` is the first part of the full association name; for example, `$expand=ToLineItems` added to a query on the **SalesOrderSet** collection will return a list of `SalesOrder` objects and all the `SalesOrderLineItem` objects associated with them via the association `ToLineItems_SalesOrder_SalesOrderLineItem`

 For example, to return a list of products in the category *Notebooks*, using the **GWSAMPLE_BASIC** service, you could enter the following **Query**: